lj-ditrapani/SWE430/markdown/example2.markdown

         runTests(tests);
     });

+Run the tests.
+The new fails.
+Every assertion in the test has a result value that is greater than the expected value.
-Fails because we have not implemented subtractive rules yet.
+This is because we have not yet implemented the subtractive rules.
+Let's work on implementing the subtractive rules in our production code in order to pass this new test.

 [test08.js](example2/test08.js)